apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 ## Step 5: Start Selling

-Voila, the store is now available at: [tinyurl.com/iam-batman](https://tinyurl.com/iam-batman)!
+Voila, the store is now available at: [tinyurl.com/batmans-store](https://tinyurl.com/batmans-store)!

-💡You can use services like [tinyurl.com](https://tinyurl.com/) to make the raw url easier to share on facebook, instagram, and you friends.
+💡You can use services like [tinyurl.com](https://tinyurl.com/) to make the raw url easier to share on facebook, instagram, and among you friends.

 💡Any new order will be updated on the order google sheet you created in [Step 3](#step-3-create-order-google-sheet).
 You can also setup [google sheet notification](https://support.google.com/docs/answer/91588?co=GENIE.Platform%3DDesktop&hl=en) to get real-time updates on new order submission.